Ashmit-Tyagi/Modular-AWS-Infrastructure-with-Terraform/README.md

 #### **e. terraform.tfvars**

    - **Path**: `main/terraform.tfvars`
    - **Purpose**: Contains the actual values for the variables defined in variables.tf.
-This file is where you input values for the CIDR blocks, instance types, etc., specific to your environment.
+This file is where you input values for the CIDR blocks, instance types, etc.
    - **Key Features**:
      - Allows for easy configuration and updating of resource settings.